kubermatic/docs/content/kubermatic/v2.14/upgrading/2.9_to_2.10/_index.en.md

     be carefully set to avoid split-brain situations when master pods get rescheduled.
 Please consult the chart's documentation for more information.
 * minio
-  * `minio.backups` was turned in `minio.backup.enabled` to accomodate further backup-related settings.
+  * `minio.backups` was turned in `minio.backup.enabled` to accommodate further backup-related settings.
 * prometheus
-  * `prometheus.backups` was turned in `prometheus.backup.enabled` to accomodate further backup-related settings.
+  * `prometheus.backups` was turned in `prometheus.backup.enabled` to accommodate further backup-related settings.
 * nginx-ingress-controller
   * The `nginx.prometheus` settings have been removed.
   * `nginx.ignoreMasterTaint` has been deprecated.
 Use the new `nginx.tolerations` options to manually